 Our Class A common stock is listed on Nasdaq under the symbol "RDBX."
 Our warrants are listed on Nasdaq under the symbol "RDBXW."
-On June 2, 2022, the closing price of our Class A common stock and warrants was \$6.63 and \$0.51, respectively.
-As of June 2, 2022, there were 12,618,516 shares of Class A common stock outstanding and held of record by 17 stockholders, 32,770,000 shares of Class B common stock outstanding and held of record by one stockholder and no shares of preferred stock outstanding.
-The number of record holders of our Class A common stock does not include DTC participants or beneficial owners holding shares through nominee names.
+As of February 28, 2022, there were 14 holders of record of our Class A common stock, 11 holders of record of our warrants to purchase our Class A common stock and one holder of record of our Class B common stock.
+The number of record holders of our Class A common stock and warrants does not include DTC participants or beneficial owners holding shares through nominee names.